Thermodynamics and phase transition in rotational Kiselev black hole: PHASE TRANSITION AND THERMODYNAMIC GEOMETRY

 \section{PHASE TRANSITION AND THERMODYNAMIC GEOMETRY}

-In this section, we study the phase transition in these black holes.
+In this section, we study the phase transition in rotational KBH.
 The heat capacity of the black hole is an interesting thermodynamical property presenting the stability and instability of the black hole.
 General black hole has a negative heat capacity to be unstable and produce Hawking radiation (\cite{1982PhRvD..25..330G}).
-But if the black hole brings angular momentum or charge, the heat capacity could be positive, and the phase transition will occur. (\cite{1977RSPSA.353..499D}).
+But if the black hole brings angular momentum or charge, the heat capacity can be positive, and the phase transition will occur. (\cite{1977RSPSA.353..499D}).